Lemon Cream Cheese Glaze

 A simple lemon cream cheese glaze is a light and tangy frosting that will elevate all of your baking.
 Made with only 4 ingredients, this easy recipe adds the lip-smacking lemony zing that makes everything better!

-If you’ve ever had a red velvet cake or a carrot cake you know exactly what it does to a baked good to be topped with a cream cheese frosting.
+If you’ve ever had a red velvet cake or a carrot cake, you know exactly how cream cheese frosting elevates a baked good.
 But the addition of lemon?
 Well, that’s just a whole other layer of spectacular.

 About this lemon cream cheese glaze

 This is the easiest glaze using simple ingredients you probably already have in your kitchen.
 In about 5 minutes you’ll have your frosting ready to be used immediately or stored in the fridge for later use.

 Top your sticky buns, blueberry muffins, cookies, and cakes with this unforgettable sweet and sour glaze to transform an already delicious treat to something out of this world.

 If you want to serve it on pancakes, it’s amazing on lemon poppy seed pancakes, lemon blueberry pancakes, or lemon ricotta pancakes.
 It also adds an amazing brightness to classic buttermilk pancakes or blueberry buttermilk pancakes.

 The light citrus flavor from the lemon is really only something you can get from a freshly squeezed lemon, so making sure you have one on hand is part of the prep.
 Rolling the lemon back and forth on the counter with the palm of your hand is a great way to release the juices as well as the essential oils in the lemon zest.